 Forced Activation rotates an opponent's card against their will without the benefit of using an ability.
 If it’s already Activated, it becomes Exhausted or Broken.

-Silence prevents activated Abilities from being used but doesn't affect passive abilities or Basic Attacks.
+Silence prevents activated Abilities from being used but doesn't affect Intrinsic abilities.

 Banished cards are permanently removed from play for the rest of the game.